 The basis of the tax is that a property is occupied by two adult residents.
 In such a case, half the tax will relate to the property element and half to the personal element.

 Oldham Council collects Council Tax for its own purposes and also on behalf of Saddleworth and Shaw & Crompton Parish Councils and the Greater Manchester Combined Authority (GMCA) for two components, the Mayoral Police and Crime Commissioner Precept and the Mayoral General Precept (including Fire Services).
-For more information about the GMCA precepts please see Council Tax contributions to GM precepts
+For more information about the GMCA precepts please see:

 Council Tax is not a direct payment for services so it must be paid whether you use the services or not.